dgraph-io/dgraph-docs/content/graphql/authorization/directive.md

 }

 type Question implements Post @auth(
+    # The JWT should contain a boolean claim "ANSWERED".
+    # This query rule would ensure that only the questions that have the answered field matching
+    # the ANSWERED claim are returned in response.
     query: { rule: """
         query ($ANSWERED: Boolean!) {
             queryQuestion(filter: { answered: $ANSWERED } ) {